 According to Kohlrausch’s Law

-One molecule of water gives one ion and
+Since one water molecule gives one H+ ion and one OH– ion

-Assuming that ionic concentration is proportional to conductance, we have
+Assuming that conductance and ionic concentration are proportionate, we have

 The ionic product of water is then

-For most purposes, the value of is taken to be
+For most purposes, the value of Kw is taken to be 10-14

 Proudly Powered By